JorjaFox/library/content/posts/recaps/csi/kitty.md

 ## Synopsis

-The CSIs investigate the cyber-related murder of a prominent casino ownerâs wife and receive help from the FBIâs Cyber Crime Division.
+The CSIs investigate the cyber-related murder of a prominent casino owner's wife and receive help from the FBI's Cyber Crime Division.

-## Sara Sidle Review
+## Character Review

-**Sara Sidle** does not appear in this episode.
+_Sara Sidle does not appear in this episode._